kuraykaraaslan/InstaFollowStudio/README.md

 # InstaFollowStudio Chrome Extension (Discontinued)

 This extension is unpublished from Chrome Web Store because of Copyright issue.
-So I decided to ı Will share the code if i can't publish it on Chrome App Store.
+So I decided to I Will share the code if i can't publish it on Chrome App Store.

 ## Overview